coetzeevs/udacity/CapstoneProject/README.md

 understand which airlines are favoured for entering the US given specific countries of origin, and the list goes on.
 The structure of the data model is chosen exactly to facilitate these lines of enquiry.

+## Why did you choose the tools and technologies you chose?
+Apache Spark is a purpose built framework to facilitate processing, querying and analysing large datasets centered in the realm of BigData.
+Computation is done in memory, so the physical architecture of a machine/computer made to process data rapidly is utilised, in stead of the CPU (for example).
+It makes processing faster than, for example, MapReduce and and similar methodologies.
+Some of the features elevating it above competitor products include:
+- It is orders of magnitude faster than traditional large scale data processing platforms/technologies
+- It's easy to use in the most common data processing languages, including Python, R, and Scala
+- Several additional libraries are provided for, like SQL, Streaming, and Graph computation

+An important drawback to consider when working with Spark includes Spark job tuning can be a pain and it can end up being a large chunk of the development time.

+Amazon S3 is chosen as the storage and access layer for this solution for the following reasons:
+- Access management is made extremely simple and as granular as needed, thereby helping enforce good data policies and protecting sensitive data where and when necessary
+- Storage format is not limited in any form and the user is not constrained to using something like a relational database model
+- It's simple to use and to put into use for existing systems
+- It's reliable and robust, as it's managed external to the company using it (AWS boasts a 99.99% durability for its storage objects)

 ## How would Spark or Airflow be incorporated?
 As Spark is already incorporated, the only component missing is Airflow.
 Since Airflow lends itself perfectly to the use of S3 operations and has operators for both Spark and S3, it's a natural fit to transform each of the steps outlined in